Marketing For Architects

 Ideally, a building is more than the sum of the price of the land, the building materials, the price of the labor, the fees, and the taxes.
 Or, at least, it should be.

 There is nothing more important for the investors than getting a building way more valuable than the sum of its parts.
-But for each project, they have specific concerns, looking for answers to specific questions.
-This is the special point that architects should anticipate and prepare answers to it.

 Have you ever wondered why 90% of online searches are on Google?
-It is because Google returns valuable results for each query.
+This is because Google returns valuable results for each query.
 When you can’t find what you want, you refine your search.
 You don’t change the platform despite not getting the result.

 With your goals in mind, once you identify your potential consumers, it’s easy to help them build.
 This is your common aim.